Mary Ajami: Early life

-Ajami was born to a large Greek Orthodox family originally from Hama and was raised in Bab Tuma, Damascus.
-Her father, Abdallah al-Ajami, was a prominent Damascene landowner, businessman and influential figure of the church.
-Her grandfather Yousef traded in jewelry and ornaments from Damascus to Persia, hence the surname Ajami.
+Ajami was born to a large Greek Orthodox family in Damascus, Syria.
 Ajami spent her formative years in Damascus, where she received an education from Irish and Russian missionary schools, before studying nursing and graduating from the Syrian Protestant College in Beirut in 1906.
-Even while she was a student at the Syrian Protestant College, she began teaching as a visiting teacher in Zahlé, Lebanon.
+While she was a student, she began teaching as a visiting teacher in Zahlé, Lebanon.
 After graduation, she began teaching in Port Said, Egypt.
-The following year she moved to a school in Alexandria, Egypt before returning to her native Damascus to teach English to students attending the Russian military school there.
+In 1909, Ajami moved to Alexandria and worked as a school principal at the Madrasat al-Banat al-Aqbat (Young Coptic Girls school), before returning to her native Damascus to teach English to students attending the Russian military school.

 Journalism

 Ajami was a writer, frequently publishing her work under the pseudonym of Layla (her mother's name) for fear of reprisals.
+Ajami wrote in a realist tone when discussing politics and ideology, contrasted with a more romantic style when describing nature and her fondness for it.

+Between 1906 and 1910 she worked as a correspondent for newspapers in Syria and Lebanon, including Muhammad Kurd Ali's weekly newspaper al-Muqtabi (Damascus), al-Mathhab (Zahle), al-Akhaa (Hama), al-Hasnaa’ and Lisan al-Hal (Beirut).
+During World War I, Ajami wrote editorials for the Egyptian newspaper Al-Ahrar (Free Patriots), and for Al-Islah (Reform), an Arabic newspaper based in Buenos Aires, Argentina.

+The Bride

-Ajami began freelance writing about social and political topics for Muhammad Kurd Ali's weekly newspaper Al-Muqtabas and in 1910 began her own periodical Al-'Arus (The Bride), which was the first Syrian publication to defend women's rights, and ran for 11 years.
-As the editor-in-chief, she was able to employ a few educated girls to serve on its editorial board, although she had the young women sign their journalist contributions under an assumed name for their protection from harassment in Syria's male-dominated society.
-Ajami's first editorial in the new periodical was a manifesto for Syria's emerging feminist movement, dedicating her work To those who believe that in the spirit of women in the strength to kill the germs of corruption, and that in her hand is the weapon to rend the gloom of opposition, and in her mouth the solace to lighten human misery.She personally raised the necessary funds to support the journal, which soon became recognized as "one of the highest quality periodicals in the Arab world."
-While the journal was a rousing success among the country's female educated elite, it was scorned by conservative Muslim readers who condemned its messages and sought to abolish it.
+In 1910, Ajami began her own periodical, Al-'Arus (The Bride), which was the first Syrian publication to defend women's rights, and ran for 11 years.
+As the editor-in-chief, she was able to employ a few educated women to serve on its editorial board, although she had the young women sign their journalist contributions under pseudonyms for anonymity in Syria's male-dominated society.
+She personally raised the necessary funds to support the journal, which soon became recognized as "one of the highest quality periodicals in the Arab world."
+While the journal was a success among the country's female educated elite, it was scorned by conservative readers who condemned its messages and sought to abolish it.
+Notable contributors of Al-'Arus included Kahlil Gibran, Mikhail Naimy, Ahmed Shawqi, Rose Shahfa, Zaynab Fawwaz, Elia Abu Madi, Maruf Al Rusafi, Nazik al-Abid and Abbas Mahmoud Al Aqqad.

-During World War I, the journal suspended publication and Ajami wrote editorials for the Egyptian newspaper Al-Ahrar (Free Patriots), and for Al-Islah (Reform), an Arabic newspaper based in Buenos Aires, Argentina.
+Addressing the male component of Syrian society, Ajami opened her periodical: